hargar19/openvmm/kexec/servicing_discussion_2026-01-15.md

 # OpenVMM / Underhill (OpenHCL) Servicing — Discussion Notes (2026-01-15)

+Highlevel: Servicing reboots VTL2 by creating a save/restore boundary around the VTL2 instance: VTL2 quiesces, saves its servicing state, and sends the blob to the host; then the host triggers a VTL2 reload (a reset boundary for the management VTL, not a full VM reboot).
+A fresh VTL2 instance boots, detects it’s a servicing restore, pulls the saved blob from the host, restores device/worker state, and resumes.

 These notes capture our discussion about “servicing” an Underhill/OpenHCL VM in this repo, including what the restart command means, how the save/reload/restore pipeline works (OpenVMM vs Hyper-V), and how your `kexec/servicing_logs` confirm the flow.

 ## Terminology